ctestagrose/Distributed-Operating-Systems-Projects/Project_4_Process_Separation_REST/README.md

 - Client: Using terminal, navigate to the Client_REST folder and run ```ponyc```
 - Server: Using terminal, navigate to the Server_REST folder and run ```ponyc```
 ### Running the Reddit Server:
-- Within the Server Folder run ```./Server_REST <Num_Clients_To_Spawn>```
+- Within the Server Folder run ```./Server_REST```
-- The Server will start up and listen on localhost port 8989
+- The Server will start up and listen on localhost port 8989.
-- Upon binding, the server will then spawn the specified number of clients.

 ### Running the Dedicated Client:
 - Within the Client Folder run ```./Client_REST <username>```
-- The dedicated client allows for an individual to interact with the reddit engine and the simulation.
+- The dedicated client allows for an individual to interact with the reddit engine.
-- The user can perform all tasks that the simulated clients can perform (post, create subreddits, etc.) with the additional capability of printing metrics from the simulation.
+- The user can perform all basic tasks in the displayed menu.

 ## What is Currently Working
 - Client